-Saint John’s Seminary and the M.A.M. and M.T.S.
-Degree Programs of Saint John’s Seminary are fully committed to the quality, integrity, and effectiveness of their academic programs.
+Saint John’s Seminary is fully committed to the quality, integrity, and effectiveness of its academic programs.
 The rector, administration, and faculty continuously endeavor to offer effective programs in preparing candidates for ordained and lay ministry and participation in the life and work of the Catholic Church.

-The Pre-Theology Program, leading to the degree of Bachelor of Philosophy (B.Phil.) or Bachelor of Arts in Philosophy, (B.A., Phil), provides a solid foundation for theological studies as well as the opportunity for ongoing discernment of the vocation to the diocesan priesthood and religious orders.
-In the past ten years, 82% of those entering the Pre-Theology program have completed it, and 70% have gone on to continued formation and study in the Master of Divinity program.
+The Pre-Theology Program, leading to the degree of Bachelor of Philosophy (B.Phil.) or Bachelor of Arts in Philosophy, (B.A., Phil.), provides a solid foundation for further seminary theological studies, as well as the opportunity for ongoing discernment of the vocation to the diocesan priesthood and/or religious life.
+In the past ten years, 81% of those entering the Pre-Theology program have completed it, and 68% have gone on to continued formation and study in the Theology Program.